Dogs are honored members of our families, so we always want to include them in important life events, like weddings.

 Marília and Matheus Pieroni from Brazil had their wedding in a tent on a rainy day, and an unexpected guest decided to come in out of the weather and enjoy the ceremony.

 A stray dog wandered in off the street and lied down on the bride’s long wedding veil.
 The bride was happy to have the unexpected guest, and the newlyweds decided to adopt the dog at the end of the night.
 But they couldn’t find the pup anywhere.

 After looking for the mystery pup for a week, they finally reunited with him.
 They took him home and named him Snoop.
 Now he’s a member of the family too.

 When Veronica Silva had her wedding day, her pup, JakeBear, was happy to attend.
 After the wedding, however, Veronica didn’t want to inconvenience her guests by asking them to leave cocktail hour and bring JakeBear home.

-The conundrum led her to create Pawfect For You, a dog sitting company that specializes in watching pups while their owners get married.
+The conundrum led her to create Pawfect For You, a dog sitting company that specializes in watching pups while their humans get married.

 What other fun ways have people included dogs in their weddings?
 Did your pups attend your big day?
 Let us know in the comments below!